limitlessloop/vets.gov-status/README.md

 Then install dependencies with:

-`$ yarn install`
+`$ make yarn-install`

 ### Jekyll

-In order to mimic the CI environment, we run Jekyll out of a docker container, instead of locally.
+In order to mimic the CI environment, we run Jekyll out of a docker container.
 We have built helper scripts as follows:

 Build jekyll site:

-`$ ./jekyll-build.sh`
+`$ make jekyll-build`

 Start jekyll site and serve it on http://localhost:4000/scorecard/:

-`$ ./jekyll-serve.sh`
+`$ make jekyll-serve`

-Alternatively, you can run

-`yarn serve`

 ### Run Python Scripts

 Make sure you have the correct version of python: `pyenv install 3.6.8` (use version in `.python-version`)

-Run `./python-install.sh` to install a virtual environment and install the dependencies.
+Run `make python-install` to install a virtual environment and install the dependencies.

 Activate the virtual environment with `source ENV/bin/activate`